timcdlucas/translucent_interpretable_ML_review/translucent.md

 This is not required here because the covariates are all continuous.

 It is also worth noting that the reliability of variable importence measures differs between model types.
-For example, repeatedly fitting a neural network to these data gives very different results each time (Figure Stodo).
+For example, repeatedly fitting a neural network to these data gives very different results each time (Figure S1todo).
 In contrast, the reliability with which Gaussian processes and linear find a global maximum and the randomisation inherent in random forest means they tend to give similar results each time.